 It's the perfect event for those looking to break into the film industry.

-This four-day event kicks off on Thursday, April 7th at the Castro Theater Mezzanine with a reception beginning at 6pm.
-From 8pm to 10:30pm at the Castro Theater, watch the best of online video made with personal screens and celebrate the technology that is changing how we look at life.
+This four-day event kicks off on Thursday, March 30th at the Castro Theater Mezzanine with a reception beginning at 6pm.
+From 8pm to 10:00pm at the Castro Theater, watch the best competitive short sna awards.

 You can purchase your tickets in advance on the Disposable Film Festival website.

 In addition to the Disposable Film Festival, San Francisco features almost 50 other film festivals every year.

 CAAM Fest: Another popular one in March is CAAM Fest (formerly the Asian American Film Festival).
 It features works from both Asian and Asian American artists.
 In addition to films, it also includes events focused on food and music.